submergedstructure/transcript-editor/README.md

 * I'd like to add a button that toggles the scroll to current word as the current word changes, defaulting to on.
 * I need to check the code selecting the currently active word based on the current time reported by the player.
 Seems it some cases it is selecting the wrong word.
 * Ability to move forward and backward by segments or words as well as moving the audio forward / backward by not 5 but 15 seconds.

+### Not going to do for now

+* I need to make the timestamps editable.
+* I need to make the words themselves editable.

+Transcripts are of such high quality that this seems unnecessary, especially for the words recognised.

 ## Based on minimalist-fulcro-template-backendless